- HOME

 Exemption of Admission Fee and Tuition Fee Students (excluding research students and auditing students) entering the University to whom any of the following applies:

-- Students who have difficulties in paying tuition due to economic reasons and who are recognized as having outstanding academic capabilities.
+1. Students who have difficulties in paying tuition due to economic reasons and who are recognized as having outstanding academic capabilities.

-- Students who are recognized as having extreme difficulties in paying tuition due to the following
+2. Students who are recognized as having extreme difficulties in paying tuition due to the following

 reason:

-Damages sustained by students or the persons responsible for the payment of their school expenses caused by wind, flood or other natural disasters - Students who are recognized as having other unavoidable circumstances.
+Damages sustained by students or the persons responsible for the payment of their school expenses caused by wind, flood or other natural disasters

-Certificate Issuance and Scholarship Information
+Certificate Issuance, Scholarship Information and Insurance

 Graduate School of Engineering, The University of Tokyo, Doctoral Student Special Incentives Program (SEUT-RA)